rwynn/esroll/README.md

   * filter and select the set on indices to operate on
   * customize the options for the action performed on the selected indices.

 Curator Actions can be aggregated in [Action Files](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actionfile.html) to perform higher level operations.
 Well, of all the possible combinations of Actions you could do with curator in a Action File, esroll wires a series of targeted Actions which it calls a `roll`.
+You can think of a roll as an Action File you don't need to write yourself.

 The job of a roll is to create a new index, adjust the set of indices which a pair of aliases point to, and finally perform the following operations on old indices: update settings, optimize (force merge), close, or delete.

-So, in contrast to curator, esroll is not Action based.
-You don’t aggregate Actions in an Action File to give to esroll, rather you tell esroll what events trigger a `roll` and declare how the roll is performed.
+So, in contrast to curator, you don’t aggregate Actions in an Action File to give to esroll.
+Rather you tell esroll what events trigger a `roll` and customize how the roll is performed.
 Events can be temporal, like run a roll every 2 hours, or events can be based on changes in attributes of the index (i.e. physical size), like run a roll when an index exceeds 2GB.

 ### Design ###